Juventud Guerrera: Return to AAA (2012–2014, 2018)

 On February 23, 2012, Guerrera returned to AAA, and losing to his old rival El Hijo del Perro Aguyao in a four-way match, which also included Cibernético and Máscara Año 2000 Jr. On March 18 at Rey de Reyes, Guerrera and Joe Líder, reforming the Mexican Powers, defeated the teams of Extreme Tiger and Fénix, Halloween and Nicho el Millonario, and Chessman and Teddy Hart in a four-way tag team match.
 As a result, Guerrera and Líder were granted a shot at the AAA World Tag Team Championship, but were defeated on May 6 by the defending champions, Abyss and Chessman.
 On May 19 at Noche de Campeones, Guerrera defeated Jack Evans, Psicosis and Teddy Hart in a four-way hardcore match to win the AAA Cruiserweight Championship.
 On August 5 at Triplemanía XX, Guerrera teamed with Chessman for one night to take part in a Parejas Suicidas steel cage match.
 However, both Guerrera and Chessman managed to escape the cage and avoid having to face each other in a Hair vs. Hair match.
 On December 2 at Guerra de Titanes, Guerrera lost the AAA Cruiserweight Championship to Daga in a six-way ladder match.
 Guerrera returned to AAA on August 30, 2013, joining the recently reformed Mexican Powers stable.
 He, however, ended up turning on the stable on October 18 at Héroes Inmortales VII, costing Crazy Boy and Joe Líder the AAA World Tag Team Championship.
 He then formed a new rudo stable named Anarquía with Eterno and Steve Pain.
 Guerrera was seemingly written out of AAA on April 19, 2014, when Daga took over the leadership of Anarquía.

 On April 20, 2018, Juventud made his comeback with Kevin Kross and Teddy Hart, directly attacking Dr. Wagner Jr. and Hernandez after the main event for the AAA Mega Championship.
 The trio called themselves MAD.

 All Elite Wrestling (2021)

-On July 28, 2021, Guerrera was announced for a match against Chris Jericho at All Elite Wrestling's August 4, 2021 "Homecoming" event in which the latter is required to perform a finishing maneuver from the top rope.
+On July 28, 2021, Guerrera was announced for a match against his former WCW rival Chris Jericho at All Elite Wrestling's "Homecoming" on August 4, 2021, event in which the latter is required to perform a finishing maneuver from the top rope.
+This marked his first appearance on TNT since October 2000.
 The match is the third of the "Five Labors" Jericho must successfully complete in order to face MJF in a grudge match.
-Juventud lost to Jericho and was attacked by Wardlow.
-Despite having lost his mask to Jericho decades earlier in WCW, Guerrera wore a traditional lucha libre mask during the match.
+Juventud lost to Jericho and was attacked by MJF's bodyguard Wardlow after the match.
+Despite having lost his mask to Jericho many decades earlier in WCW, Guerrera wore a traditional lucha libre mask during the match.

+Impact Wrestling return (2023)

+Guerrera made a surprise return to Impact Wrestling.
+He was a challenger that joined the battle Royal match at Bound for Glory PPV, on October 21, 2023.